 - a) Students will be continuously assessed throughout the clerkships.
-A minimum score of 55% is required in Continuous Assessment (CA) in order to be eligible to take the End of Clerkship test (EOC). - b) In Ophthalmology and Otolaryngology, 70% of the clerkship score will be contributed by CA and 30% by End of Year OSCE. - c) For Non-Certifying disciplines, 70% of the clerkship score will be contributed by CA and 30% by the EOC test. - d) If a student is unable to achieve 55% in the CA, s/he will repeat the entire clerkship during a scheduled regular clerkship and will be eligible to take the EOC test after satisfactorily completing the rotation. - e) Successful completion of an End of Clerkship/ Course test requires a minimum of 55% scores. - f) If a student is unable to achieve 55% or more in the EOC test s/he will be required to do at least 50% remedial of the total clerkship, followed by next scheduled EOC test. - g) From the Maternal and Neonatal Child Health (MNCH) rotation (CA and EOC Exam) scores 33% weightage each will be added to the Year 4 Ob/Gyn and Paediatrics rotation (CA and EOC Exam) scores.
-Students are required to pass the CA and EOC examination in each rotation separately.
+A minimum score of 55% is required in Continuous Assessment (CA) in order to be eligible to take the End of Clerkship test (EOC). - b) In Ophthalmology and Otolaryngology, 70% of the clerkship score will be contributed by CA and 30% by End of Year OSCE. - c) For Non-Certifying disciplines, 70% of the clerkship score will be contributed by CA and 30% by the EOC test. - d) If a student is unable to achieve 55% in the CA, s/he will repeat the entire clerkship during a scheduled regular clerkship and will be eligible to take the EOC test after satisfactorily completing the rotation. - e) Successful completion of an End of Clerkship/ Course test requires a minimum of 55% scores. - f) If a student is unable to achieve 55% or more in the EOC test s/he will be required to do at least 50% remedial of the total clerkship, followed by next scheduled EOC test. - g) In case of failure in remedial rotation, student will have to repeat the entire year.
+Such student will be asked to withdraw from the University if s/he does not have the maximum time allotted of 6.5 years for completing the MBBS programme. - h) From the Maternal and Neonatal Child Health (MNCH) rotation (CA and EOC Exam) scores 33% weightage each will be added to the Year 4 Ob/Gyn and Paediatrics rotation (CA and EOC Exam) scores.
+Students are required to pass the CA and EOC examination in each rotation separately. - i) For the 3 R module attendance is mandatory and satisfactory completion is an eligibility criteria for the MBBS 2 Professional exam